MTT-GH/MTT-GH-SCHOOL/lessons/GH-PR.md

 ### Pull Request Merge

-Once the proposed changes are reviewed approved, the Pull Request can be merged by the maintainer.
+Once the proposed changes are reviewed and approved, the Pull Request can be merged by the maintainer.
 This will apply the changes to the target branch of the Pull Request.

 <img src="https://raw.githubusercontent.com/MTT-GH/MTT-GH-SCHOOL-LABS/main/media/PR-merged.png" alt="Approve Pull Request changes" style="width:75%; margin: 20px 0px 20px 0px;">